olartbaraq/Bunnos_marketplace/README.md

  Server / Deployment
   - Nginx / Gunicorn
   - AWS EC2 on Ubuntu 16.04

 <h2>Getting Started</h2>

+Access it on qutebunnos.tech and create an account today!
+- Must sign up to post an ad bunnos
+- To explore features without logging in, search any item you want to access the ad post.

 <h2>Screenshots</h2>

 <h2>Features</h2>
 <h2>Built With</h2>
 <h2>Future</h2>